Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-You can usually live a normal life without your gallbladder.
 After the operation, bile will flow straight from your liver to your small intestine.
+You can live a normal life without your gallbladder.

 Resources and support

-Find out more about the gallbladder from the Gastroenterological Society of Australia (GESA).
+Find out more about gallstones from the Gastroenterological Society of Australia (GESA).

 Learn more here about the development and quality assurance of healthdirect content.